 Eugene is a nice and decent size town, but it is not as resourceful as I like it to be.
 Driving on the freeway is not my favorite thing to do, but I have often been going back and forth between here and up north to procure what’s missing here.
-It is surely not fun to drive on freeway particularly in the rain.
+It is surely not fun to drive on the freeway, particularly in the rain.
 In fact, it is very dangerous.

-I saw rainbow, double rainbows actually.
+I saw a rainbow, double rainbows actually.
 The rainbow colors turned extremely bright at some point when the background color is light and then dimmed down when they hit the dark mountain range.
 The scene was so dramatic and so unprecedented that I desired so hard to make a stop somewhere and snap a shot.
 But I knew it is a mission impossible and I should not even take my eyes off the road… Rain diminished and so were the rainbows.
 But that glory-like moment is still in my mind.

 Autumn rain brings fall colors.
 I ran out of the door with my raincoat and camera rain jacket when I saw the trees spotted with fall colors.
 I have been waiting for the leaves to turn colors and these few colors are enough to get me out of the house.
-There are many shades of red and this red looks so fresh and so clean that it stands out among brown tree barks, evergreens and the beige house in the background.
-It was a cloudy day, a better day to portrait autumn in many ways.
+There are many shades of red and this red looks so fresh and so clean that it stands out among brown tree barks, evergreens, and the beige house in the background.
+It was a cloudy day, a better day to portray autumn in many ways.

-My corn flower is still blooming since I got it six months ago.
+My cornflower is still blooming since I got it six months ago.
 New growth is still popping.
 It is not influenced by cool weather and rain at all.
 I have taken many and decided to take another shot today.